hiren0000/Blog_App_Front_JWT/README.md

 ## User-Noraml-Role

-where users can add their post, do modification in the post in their own details only
+where users can add their posts, do modifications to the post in their own details only

+## Email

+This app also serves Email support, I mean when users attempt to register, they will get an email containing OTP.
+In addition, If a user does not submit the OTP, the system will not let in or login into the secure page, it will just be disabled the account temporary

 ## Running unit tests